 Oak Park is a larger medium-sized village located in the state of Illinois.
 With a population of 51,878 people and 14 constituent neighborhoods, Oak Park is the 29th largest community in Illinois.
-Oak Park has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Much of the housing stock in Oak Park was built prior to World War II, making it one of the older and more historic villages in the country.

 Oak Park home prices are not only among the most expensive in Illinois, but Oak Park real estate also consistently ranks among the most expensive in America.